First Gen Student Resources

 Networking is an area where many first-generation students have little experience, but it all changes here at KU!

 There are plenty of campus resources that we encourage students to become familiar with throughout their time here at KU.
 The Career Development Center offers hands-on career advising and resume critiques that assist students in highlighting their involvement and skillsets.

 There are many routes a student can take after graduation.
 Graduate school is a popular option after graduation.

 When thinking about graduate school, it's important to remind yourself of all the great accomplishments you've achieved thus far.
-Stop by the Graduate Admissions Office located in the Boxwood House on Main Street to learn more.
+Stop by the Boxwood House on Main Street to learn more.

 Check out these resources and articles about navigating college as a first-generation college student:

 - KU's Dr. Clemens's Article on Supporting First Gen Students

 - The New York Times: First Generation Students Unite